grzesiek-galezowski/tdd-ebook/manuscript/080_Sorting_out_the_bits.md

 -   What code to extract from a Statement to shared utility methods?
 -   Why such a strange approach to create enumerated constants?

-A lot of questions, isn’t it?
+A lot of questions, isn't it?
 It is unfortunate that TDD has this high entry barrier, at least for someone used to the traditional way of writing code.
 Anyway, that is what this tutorial is for -- to answer such questions and lower this barrier.
 Thus, we will try to answer those questions one by one.